We’ve all heard those tenants from hell stories, and all live in hope that it will never happen to us, or to our clients.

 - allow the property to be used illegally

-- don't comply to other lawful conditions included on the lease
+- don't comply with other lawful conditions included on the lease

 - local business owners